C64 OS USER'S GUIDE

 Once booted up, the C64 OS version number can be found by opening the About C64 OS Utility.
 This Utility shows some credits, a copyright notice, the C64 OS logo, and the version number.

-The version number is actually stored in a settings file.
+The version number is stored in a settings file.
 If you have multiple copies of C64 OS in different places, you can check this file to see the version of that copy.

 //os/settings/:version.t